 Like many shorefront towns in Maine, York Beach has a long history entertaining summer visitors.
 It's easy to imagine tourists adorned in the full-length bathing garb of the late 19th century.
 Visitors still come here to eat ice cream, enjoy carnival-like novelties, and indulge in the sun and salty sea air.

-York Beach is a real family destination, devoid of all things staid and stuffy—children are meant to be seen and heard here.
-Just beyond the sands of Short Sand Beach are a host of amusements, from bowling to indoor minigolf and the Fun-O-Rama arcade.
+York Beach is a real family destination, devoid of all things staid and stuffy—children are meant to be both seen and heard here.
+Just beyond the sands of Short Sands Beach are a host of amusements, from bowling to indoor minigolf and the Fun-O-Rama arcade.
 Nubble Light is at the tip of the peninsula separating Long Sands and Short Sands beaches.
-The latter is mostly lined with unpretentious seasonal homes, though motels and restaurants are mixed in.
+The latter is mostly lined with unpretentious seasonal homes, with motels and restaurants mixed in.